jman2476/ezra-hub/README.md

 If you come across any errors or have any suggestions, please report them to Issues page on the GitHub repository, and include as much detail as you can.

 <!-- ## Licensing
 Ezra Hub is free to use for communities under 50 persons under the AGPLv3 license, found in this repository.
-For larger communities or commercial applications, please contact [Jeremy McKeegan](https://github.com/jman2476) to discuss an enterprise contract with setup, maintenance and support included -->.
+For larger communities or commercial applications, please contact [Jeremy McKeegan](https://github.com/jman2476) to discuss an enterprise contract with setup, maintenance and support included. -->

 ## Credits
 Ezra Hub was created by [Jeremy McKeegan](https://github.com/jman2476) with the emotional support of his cats: Fionn, Ringo, and Hank.